dannychn11/opendev-scrape/README.md

 ## To run

 Run script.py.
-Will take around 15 minutes to download each file.
+Will take around 15 minutes to download all the files.